zeronounours/ictf-2015-writeups/analyses/shakespeare/README.md

 ### Automation

 It's time consuming to create a SPL program, not to say quite impossible.
-So to ease its creation, a [ruby script][dsl] provide a DSL to make the programs.
+So to ease its creation, a [ruby script][dsl] provide a DSL to create the programs.
 It handles variables naming, value assignment and stack push/pop operations.
 But most of all it enables to directly push a string to the stack of a variable.

-This DSL is then used in [poc.rb][poc] to create the play which exploit the previously presented vulnerability.
+This DSL is then used in [poc.rb][poc] to create the play which exploits the previously presented vulnerability.